-Our investigation also could not uphold the assertion that death was hastened by a lack of food and fluid, finding that the patient, was actively dying and that offers of both had caused distress.
+Our investigation also could not uphold the assertion that death was hastened by a lack of food and fluid, finding that the patient, who was actively dying, and that offers of both caused distress.

 We did uphold the complaint regarding communication, although not regarding the care plan.
-We also acknowledged the

-Complainant's sorrow at not having a final goodbye and conceded that we could have done more to establish a relationship of trust with the Complainant and family.
+We also acknowledged the Complainant's sorrow at not having a final goodbye and conceded that we could have done more to establish a relationship of trust with the Complainant and family.
 We apologised for this and offered a face to face meeting.
+At time of writing, we have not heard whether the Complainant is satisfied with our investigation.